cfdesigner/cfdesigner.github.io/_posts/2020-04-21-book-collecting.md

 ---
 layout: post
 title: Book collecting
-subtitle: The value of books unread
+subtitle: The value of our books left unread
 ---
 I buy a lot of books.
 People often tell me that I'll never read as many books as I buy.
 The curious thing is the tone with which it's often said—it suggests that doing so is a bad thing, and that I should buy fewer books and finish more of those that I buy.